jonjanelle/DialogTree/README.md

 # Dialog Tree
-A relatively simply dialog tree building system developed for use in an adventure game project.
-Uses a linked list approach an a custom data storage format.
+A simple dialog tree creation system developed for use in an adventure game project.
+Messages are stored in a doubly linked list and conversations can be composed in plain-text within an easy to use format.

 ## Data Format Example:
 .Stop right there!; Whatever. | Howdy | Bye.